UKPLab/sentence-transformers/examples/training/multilingual/README.md

 ## Training
 For a **fully automatic code example**, see [make_multilingual.py](make_multilingual.py).

-This scripts downloads the [TED2020 corpus](https://github.com/UKPLab/sentence-transformers/blob/master/docs/datasets/TED2020.md?), a corpus with transcripts and translations from TED and TEDx talks.
+This scripts downloads the parallel sentences corpus, a corpus with transcripts and translations from talks.
 It than extends a monolingual model to several languages (en, de, es, it, fr, ar, tr).
-TED2020 contains parallel data for more than 100 languages, hence, you can simple change the script and train a multilingual model in your favorite languages.
+This corpus contains parallel data for more than 100 languages, hence, you can simple change the script and train a multilingual model in your favorite languages.